aeeeeeep/objwatch/README.md

 ## 🔭 Overview

-ObjWatch is a robust Python library designed to streamline the debugging and monitoring of complex projects.
-By offering real-time tracing of object attributes and method calls, ObjWatch empowers developers to gain deeper insights into their codebases, facilitating issue identification, performance optimization, and overall code quality enhancement.
+ObjWatch is a Python library for OOP debugging with nested tracing and configurable monitoring of modules, classes, members, methods, functions, globals, and locals, with multi-process support.
+It empowers developers to gain deeper insights into their codebases, facilitating issue identification, performance optimization, and overall code quality enhancement. ⚠️**This tool may impact your application's performance.
+It is recommended to use it solely in debugging environments.**

-**⚠️ Performance Notice**

-ObjWatch may impact your application's performance.
-It is recommended to use it solely in debugging environments.
+[ObjWatch Log Viewer](tools/vscode_extension) extension is now available on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=aeeeeeep.objwatch-log-viewer), significantly enhancing the readability of ObjWatch logs through intelligent syntax highlighting, hierarchical structure recognition, and flexible folding capabilities.

 ## ✨ Features